chiselstrike/chiselstrike/docusaurus/docs/known_issues.md

 * **Multi-file models:** All models have to go in the same file for now.
 We envision models being put in different files (like `Person.ts`, `User.ts`, etc).
-But because those files are essentially modules (and see the fist bullet), this will only work at the moment if they are all in the same file.
+But because those files are essentially modules (and see the first bullet), this will only work at the moment if they are all in the same file.

 * **Changing types:** It is possible to evolve a model by adding and removing fields that have